Brandan-Hummell/bloc-jams-angular/README.md

 #### Configuration

 The project uses Node to run a JS server in development.
-This will be important when we want to use urls /album or /collection instead of the basic album.html or collection.html.

 Install the project dependencies by running: